LATEST ALBUM ‘LOSE CONTROL’

 Guitarist and singer-

-After four years of touring and festival appearances, Chantel returns with a vengeance with ten new songs that not only salutes contemporary rock, but shows her gradual transition from conventional Blues to a harder, bigger and bolder rock sound with progressive influences.
+Lose Control not only salutes contemporary rock, but shows her gradual transition from conventional Blues to a harder, bigger and bolder rock sound with progressive influences.

 "I’ve always been interested in the dark side of Southern Gothic literature, artwork and media," says Chantel.
 "I wanted to create an album that reflected the imagery and themes of that genre.
 I drew inspiration from the TV shows True Detective and True Blood and studied the literary works of Tennessee Williams, Carson Mullers and Mark Twain."